 Pull the center piece out of slide body.

-Large hole in slide body accepts short screw.
+Large hole in the front of the slide body accepts screw.
 Be sure the rubber slide tip faces the front of cabinet.

 Fasten second screw at rear of slide body.
 Be sure the rubber bumper faces the back of cabinet.

 Here's the slide complete using interior stand-offs.

 Pull the center of the mounted body slides completely out.
 Insert completed shelf in body slides.
 Slide in and out twice to ensure proper action.

 What follows below is an assembly sequence for the DVD swivel towers/bookcases.

 Shelf locking pins used in taller DVD400 and DVD600 models.

 Illustrating locking shelf engaged with threaded stud.

 Top face down on carpet with pins threaded in to first flat fin.